 - Bishop, Gordon, 1938- (Author, Person)

-The collection consists of two boxes containing 58 individually dated and labeled audiotapes; 1 small Hollinger box of camera reports, shot lists and correspondence; and 116 16mm reels of film stored in 12 35mm sized canisters.
-The contents of the Paige box of audiotapes is as follows: 58 Audio Reels including interviews with the Freeman family (Willie) of 28 Stuyvesant Avenue, the Pye Family (Robert, Tom, and Elizabeth), Mayor Kenneth A. Gibson, Senator Wynona Lipman, Senator Bill Bradley; William Ashby, Archbishop Gerety, congressman Peter Rodino, the Lang-Perry Family (Jolla Lang, and Patricia and Cleveland Perry), Joseph and Elsie Liu, the Ferreirinha family, Alonzo Kittrels, and Manuel and Vic De Luca; 6 reels labeled "Pilot" (August 13, 1980); "Last Survivor" interview with a widower living in an abandoned house; Weequahic Park Ambient Sounds; Newark Airport and Port Newark; Police car and interview with police, and Bill Bradley Second Box: 12 reels, including Alonzo Kittrels (2), Kenneth Gibson (3), Bill Bradley (1), Wynona Lipman (3), Peter Rodino (2), and "July Fest at Lincoln Park" including Newark Youth Ensemble, Newark Boys Chorus and Garden State Ballet.
-One small hollinger box of Bishop's notes include: camera report forms includes information on the scene, crew, footage, film type, and remarks that may include the names of the individuals filmed.
+The collection consists of 1 Page box containing 58 individually dated and labeled audiotapes; 1 small Hollinger box of camera reports, shot lists and correspondence; and 116 16mm reels of film stored in 12 35mm sized canisters.
+The contents of the Paige box of audiotapes is as follows: 58 Audio Reels including interviews with the Freeman family (Willie) of 28 Stuyvesant Avenue, the Pye Family (Robert, Tom, and Elizabeth), Mayor Kenneth A. Gibson, Senator Wynona Lipman, Senator Bill Bradley; William Ashby, Archbishop Gerety, congressman Peter Rodino, the Lang-Perry Family (Jolla Lang, and Patricia and Cleveland Perry), Joseph and Elsie Liu, the Ferreirinha family, Alonzo Kittrels, and Manuel and Vic De Luca; 6 reels labeled "Pilot" (August 13, 1980); "Last Survivor" interview with a widower living in an abandoned house; Weequahic Park Ambient Sounds; Newark Airport and Port Newark; Police car and interview with police, "July Fest at Lincoln Park" including Newark Youth Ensemble, Newark Boys Chorus and Garden State Ballet.
+One small hollinger box of Bishop's notes include: camera report forms includes information on the scenes, crew, footage, film types, shot lists and remarks that may include the names of the individuals filmed.
 Correspondence and clippings relating to Newark and the documentary are also included.
 116 reels of 16 mm film include footage corresponding with audio files.